 Appointed 14 December 2012

-Central Desert is staffed by more than 50 experienced and dedicated staff who have a vast knowledge and commitment to the provision of native title services.
+Central Desert has more than 25 experienced and dedicated team members who have a vast knowledge and commitment to the provision of native title services.

-– Chief Financial Officer (DSS) and Company Secretary
+Mr Ruwan Silva – Chief Financial Officer and Company Secretary

-Please click here to view the Organisational Chart
+Please click here to view our Organisational Chart.